Discover more at Clumber Park

 Look out for swans, geese, rabbits and squirrels as you explore the Pleasure Grounds and spend some quiet time in the busy Bird Hide watching a variety of birds.

 The Discovery Centre is a must see when visiting.
-It's a great place to learn more about Clumber Park's history, our amazing array of wildlife and get involved in fun, seasonal activities.
+It's a great place to learn more about Clumber Park's amazing array of wildlife and get involved in fun, seasonal activities.
 The Discovery Centre is also home to our pondlife exploration tank, where you can spot water beetles, water snails and try and spot the stick insect.

 Check our upcoming events page to see what activities are happening during your visit here.